ddrake/Gradebook/README.md

 ## Simple command-line application for quickly setting up a course to teach, recording student scores and viewing reports.

 At this point the application has only been tested on Linux Mint 17 and 18.
 It requires Python 3.x.
 The user interface is based on [Python Menu-3.1.0](https://pypi.python.org/pypi/Menu/).
 Install that via "pip3 install --user Menu".
+Of course, you will also want to have numpy installed for python3.

-Then make sure the gb1.py script is executable, via ```chmod +x gb1.py```
+Now make sure the gb1.py script is executable, via ```chmod +x gb1.py```

-All data for a course is stored in a JSON file containing a single 'Course' object which is named by a concatenation of the course name and the term.
+All data for a course is stored in a single JSON file.
+The top level 'Course' object is named by a concatenation of the course name and the term.
+It contains collections of Categories, Graded Items, Students and Scores.

 To open Gradebook for a specific saved course named "Math 251" in the term "Fall 2017" we execute it like this ```$ ./gb1 Math_251_Fall_2018.json```.
 You can create a new course by running the application without specifying a file.
 You should see a menu like this:

 Gradebook